NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Once found, select it to pull up its details.

-Here we can see that the title and description are present in the extension details.
+Here you can see that the title and description are present in the extension details.

 ![spawnprim_tut_png10](images/spawnprim_tutorial10.png)